Christmas / Ideas

 • Tree: the full color story plays out here, with all three colors weighted in 60-30-10.

-• Stockings: uniform — all the same color, no mismatched stockings.
+• Stockings: uniform.
+All the same color, no mismatched stockings.
 Dominant or secondary works; not the accent.

 • Window candles: always warm white.
 They're a separate visual category and don't need to fight your palette.